neu-se/CS4530-CS5500-Spring-2021/tutorials/week6-react.md

 ## Components

-React follows a Component based architecture, which consists of various components and interactions between.
+React follows a Component based architecture, which consists of various components and interactions between them.
 A component can be considered a repeatable html element with built-in state, business logic, and a lifecycle.
-A component may be something as simple as a single html element such as an input box, or a button, or a complex entity made up of other components such as the Root (App) component.
+A component may be something as simple as a single html element, such as an input box, or a button, or a complex entity made up of other components, such as the Root (App) component.

 From an implementation perspective, a component is a module (tsx/jsx file) which exports a function that returns a JSX element.
-The root component (generally called the App component) is located in App.tsx under the src directory and the contents are as shown below:
+The root component (generally called the App component) is located in App.tsx under the src directory, and the contents are as shown below:
 - ```tsx
   function App() {
     return (